 The short answer to this lesson is that you simply cannot spend every waking moment with the person you marry.

 It’s not humanly possible nor is it healthy.
-Fight me on this but you will later learn that this is true.
+Fight me on this but sooner or later you will learn that this is true.

 Communication is at the heart of every relationship in our lives, with family, friends, co-workers and significant others.
 Without proper and intentional communication, any great relationship will fall apart.